abdurrezzak/100Days100Algorithms/_posts/2017-10-10-binary-search.markdown

 Binary Search algorithm is a divide and conquer algorithm that performs efficient search on sorted arrays.

-The algorithms first looks for the middle element and compares it with the element we are searching.
+The algorithm first looks for the middle element and compares it with the element we are searching.
 If the middle element is the same with the desired element, algorithm returns.
-Otherwise, there emerges two probabilities.
-Eithe middle element is bigger than the element we are searching or it is smaller.
+Otherwise, there emerges two probabilities: Eithe middle element is bigger than the element we are searching, or it is smaller.

 If the first probability is the case, we make a recursive call to left part of the array.
 Otherwise, we make a recursive call on the right side of the array.